-At September 30, 2008 and 2007, 24.23% and 22.30%, respectively, of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
-The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG), an ETF that holds a diversified portfolio of over 100 different corporate bonds.
-The bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2008 and 2007.
-High yield debt receiving a credit rating below "A" comprises 11.20% and 19.21% of the fixed income portfolio as rated by Moody's and 10.18% and 18.44% as rated by Standard & Poor's at September 30, 2008 and 2007, respectively.
+At September 30, 2009 and 2008, 24.99% and 24.23%, respectively, of investments were held in ETFs used to closely replicate the performance of recognized bond indices.
+The Trust's fixed income allocation consisted of iShares Barclays Aggregate Bonds (AGG) and iShares IBOXX High Yield Corporate (HYG), ETFs that hold diversified portfolios each of over 100 different corporate bonds.
+The AGG fixed income fund bonds held vary in credit qualities, with an average overall rating of AAA as rated by Moody's and AAA as rated by Standard & Poor's at September 30, 2009.
+High yield debt receiving a credit rating below "A" comprises 11.08% of the fixed income portfolio as rated by Moody's and 11.41% as rated by Standard & Poor's at September 30, 2009.